 The below values guide our actions and activities in pursuit of this vision:

-- Collaborate Across Disciplines
+- Collaboration Across Disciplines

-- Drive Health Equity
+- Health Equity through Trauma-Informed Practices

 - We work to change practices, structures, and policies to realize health equity in the communities directly served by the University of Chicago and its hospitals.

-- Confront the Ecology of Trauma
+- An Intersectional Understanding of Trauma

 - We recognize the connections and interdependencies among individual, community, and structural manifestations of trauma and take a systems-approach to reducing the burden of trauma.